 So why do so many employers get it wrong?
 Here are our top tips to help you carry out right to work checks correctly.

 All employers in the UK have a responsibility to prevent illegal working.
 You can do this by carrying out simple right to work checks before an individual is employed to ensure that they are not disqualified from carrying out the work in question by reason of their immigration status.
-A properly completed right to work check will give you a ‘statutory excuse’ against any civil penalty if it transpires that an employee is working illegally.
+This is set out in Section 15-25 of the Immigration Asylum and Nationality act 2006.
+As an employer, you have a legal obligation to carry out right to work checks to ensure that your employees have the correct immigration permission to work in the UK.
+All employers have an obligation to prevent illegal working in the UK.
+By conducting the appropriate right to work check, you can establish a statutory excuse against a civil penalty in the event that an employee is found to be working illegally.

 1. You must undertake right to work checks BEFORE the employee commences employment